plogs/jsgoti/content/posts/Pete-Buttigieg-explains-DEI-to-regular-folks.md

   Roughly half of the country voted for the anti-DEI candidate in 2024.

-  I don't think DEI means what you think they think it means.
+  I don't think DEI means what you think they think it means.[^inconceivable]

 </div>